 For reasons I’ll cover later, we ended up using Turn Island Marine State Park as a base camp instead.
 Even though we didn’t stick to the planned itinerary it still ended up being a lot of fun and, more importantly, a great learning opportunity.

 We reserved the 9:35 AM ferry from Anacortes to Lopez Island, because Lopez Kayaks didn’t open until 9:00 AM and we thought that would still allow us to time the tides correctly.
 In hindsight, catching the 6:15 AM ferry and using that extra time to unload the gear and have it prepped would have given us the margin of error we would need.

-We finally got the kayaks all geared up and hit the water at 12:00 PM, a bit later than planned.
+We finally got the kayaks all geared up and hit the water at 12:00 PM, a bit later than we planned, while the tides stuck to their schedule.
 Everything was going pretty smooth as we crossed the exposed and windy San Juan Channel, until we neared the Turn Rock Light where we misjudged our approach in the strong tides, causing us to almost get swept North East back out into the middle of the channel where it takes a 90 degree turn.

-Note: The interactive Caltopo map of our original itinerary, overlayed onto a marine chart, shows the shape of Turn Rock that Turn Rock Light sits on.
+Note: The interactive CalTopo map of our original itinerary, which is overlaid onto a marine chart, shows the shape of Turn Rock that Turn Rock Light sits on.